cesarifuentes/SpaceSimulation/README.md

 ## Installation & Usage

 To prepare the development environment, use this [tutorial](https://people.engr.tamu.edu/sueda/courses/CSCE450/2022F/labs/L00/index.html).

+#### Dependecies

+- glew-2.1.0
+- glm-master
+- glfw-3.3.8

+#### Resources

+I removed all of the obj files that I purchased from the `/resources` folder.
+I've linked where you can download them [here](https://people.engr.tamu.edu/sueda/courses/CSCE450/2022F/projects/Cesar_Fuentes/index.html).

 ## Contributing